Niue: Geography

-Besides these, Albert Meyer Reef (almost 5 km long and wide, least depth 3 m, 326 km southwest) is not officially claimed by Niue; further, the existence of Haymet Rocks (1273 km east-southeast) is in doubt.
+Besides these, Albert Meyer Reef, 326 km southwest, almost 5 km long and wide, least depth 3 m, is not officially claimed by Niue; further, the existence of Haymet Rocks (1273 km east-southeast) is in doubt.

 Niue is one of the world's largest coral islands.
 The terrain consists of steep limestone cliffs along the coast with a central plateau rising to about 60 m above sea level.
 A coral reef surrounds the island, with the only major break in the reef being in the central western coast, close to the capital, Alofi.
 A number of limestone caves occur near the coast.

 The island is roughly oval in shape (with a diameter of about 18 km, with two large bays indenting the western coast, Alofi Bay in the centre and Avatele Bay in the south.
 Between these is the promontory of Halagigie Point.
 A small peninsula, TePā Point (Blowhole Point), is close to the settlement of Avatele in the southwest.
 Most of the population resides close to the west coast, around the capital, and in the northwest.